 Where Users Drop Off (and Why)

-Most products don’t struggle because of lack of demand.They struggle because users don’t move forward.The Three Drop-Off Points1.
+Most products don’t struggle because of lack of demand.They struggle because users don’t move forward.And in most cases, that’s where 20–50% of potential conversions are lost.The Three Drop-Off Points1.
 After First InteractionUsers don’t understand the value quickly enough.This is usually caused by:

 • unclear positioning